wordofwarning/wordofwarning.org/current/2013-domestic/vacuumcleaner/index.md

 *during* [Domestic](/current/2013-domestic/index.html)

 ####In Brief
-The Metropolitan Police call him a 'Domestic Extremist'.
-The NHS have described him as 'highly disturbed' and labelled him with Borderline Personality Disorder.
-‘A real and present threat to the safe unning of our lawful business’ is how E.ON described him at the Royal Courts of Justice.
+The Metropolitan Police call him a "Domestic Extremist".
+The NHS have described him as "highly disturbed", and labelled him with Borderline Personality Disorder.
+"A real and present threat to the safe running of our lawful business" is how E.ON described him at the Royal Courts of Justice.

-He prefers the term *Mental*.
+He prefers the term "Mental".

 **Please note: this is a show for maximum 20 people, lasting approximately 50-60 minutes.**